Summer Fellowships: how to apply

 ADDITIONAL IMPORTANT INFORMATION

-Career Development Seminars: Fellows are expected to attend weekly Career Development seminars and workshops where they will meet Italian scientists and faculty in Boston to discuss education and career choices.
+Career Development Seminars: Fellows are required to attend weekly Career Development seminars and workshops where they will meet scientists and faculty based in Boston or in Europe to discuss education and career choices.
+These weekly sessions are an integral and significant component of the fellowship program.
+Active and engaged attendance and participation is mandatory to earn the Certificate of Completion.